GroupLayout layout manager combined with a builder tool to lay out your GUI. One such builder tool is the

 that respects the size hints.

-, and
+getPreferredSize, and

-getMaximumSize
+getMaximumSize methods.

 What is nice about this approach

-is that each getXxxxSize
+is that each getXxxxSize method

 can get the component's default size hints

-by invoking super.getXxxxSize()
+by invoking super.getXxxxSize().

 Then it can adjust the size, if necessary,

 before returning it.
 This is particularly handy for text components, where you might want to fix the width, but have the height determined from the content.
-However, sometimes problems can be encountered with GridBagLayout
+However, sometimes problems can be encountered with GridBagLayout and text fields, wherein if the size of the container is smaller than the preferred size, the minimum size gets used, which can cause text fields to shrink quite substantially.

-, and
+setPreferredSize, and

-setMaximumSize
+setMaximumSize methods.

-method on it,
+revalidate method on it,

 to make sure that its containment hierarchy is laid out again.

-Then invoke the repaint
+Then invoke the repaint method.

-and GridBagLayout
+FlowLayout and GridBagLayout managers

 use the component's preferred size